ralph-p/finite-automata/README.md

     - More Mobile Friendly (esp. svg rendering of states)
     - Better theme
 - Better testing (test the inputs and hooks more)
+- Bit more control on how the user can create equations
 - Better Web accessibility (improved use for screen readers, remove warnings )
 - Clean up ID's and components
 - Seperate out the logic a bit more for creating the FSM